Make this four-season art project with your kids (or students) today!

 How to Make a Four Seasons Fingerprint Handprint Tree:

-Make a handprint and fingerprint tree painting with one of the four seasons in each corner with this keepsake art activity.
-The instructions below share how to paint a four-season tree on four separate six-inch square art canvases.
+Make a handprint-and-fingerprint tree painting, with one of the four seasons in each corner, in this keepsake art activity.
+The instructions below show how to paint a four-season tree on four separate six-inch-square art canvases.
 Alternatively, you can use four larger squares (with the larger hand and arm of an elementary school-aged child, teen, or adult), rectangular art canvases, rectangular or square wooden canvases, cardstock, or a large piece of art paper divided into four sections to create a similar seasonal tree painting.

 The step-by-step directions below teach how to make fingerprint leaves to decorate each seasonal corner of the handprint tree painting.
 Alternatively, you can use an art sponge, bits of cotton balls, a cotton swab (cotton bud), or a pencil eraser instead of finger prints to make the different colors of seasonal leaves on the handprint tree and the snow in the winter corner.

-If you are doing this four-season art activity with young children, such as toddlers, preschoolers, or kindergarteners, I recommend working in stages to complete it.
-For example, my two-year-old daughter and I worked on this handprint and fingerprint tree together for about ten to twenty minutes over five days.
+If you are doing this four-season art activity with young children, such as toddlers, preschoolers, or kindergarteners, I recommend completing it in stages.
+For example, my two-year-old daughter and I worked on this handprint-and-fingerprint tree together for about 10 to 20 minutes over five days.
 Scroll down for the craft supply list and all the DIY details to make this gorgeous four-season art idea.

 Related: Fingerprint Art Magnets